 Pat the 2 ahi tuna (yellowfin tuna) steaks dry with a paper towel.
 Place on a plate or inside a plastic bag.

-Mix the 2 tablespoons soy sauce, 1 tablespoon toasted sesame oil, 1 tablespoon honey, 1/2 teaspoon kosher salt (OMIT if marinating for more than a couple hours, see notes), 1/4 teaspoon black pepper, and 1/4 teaspoon cayenne pepper until honey is fully dissolved.
+Mix the 2 tablespoons soy sauce, 1 tablespoon toasted sesame oil, 1 tablespoon honey, ½ teaspoon kosher salt (if using), 1/4 teaspoon black pepper, and 1/4 teaspoon cayenne pepper until honey is fully dissolved.
 Pour over the ahi tuna steaks and turn over to coat completely.
 Optional: allow to marinate for at least 10 minutes, or up to overnight in the refrigerator.
 Also optional: Reserve a spoonful or two of the marinade before coating the fish for drizzling on top after you've cooked it.

 Heat a medium skillet (preferably non-stick or a well-seasoned cast iron skillet) on medium-high to high until very hot ( or medium to medium-high for nonstick).
 I recommend giving cast iron 3-5 minutes to get hot and nonstick about 1 minute, depending on how thick it is.